flowdock/api-docs/docs/REST.md

 # REST API

-Authenticate as a user.
-Get information about flows and post messages as a Flowdock user.
+Use the REST API to authenticate as a user, get information about flows and post messages.

 * [Authentication](Authentication)
 * [Flow resource](Flows)